RivenSkaye/mpv-scripts/README.md

 For any and all of the scripts, they work as all mpv user scripts work.
 You put them in the global or user-local scripts directory.
 Information on what folders these are on your system can be found in the [mpv docs](https://mpv.io/manual/master/#files).
 As always, Windows is a special case, located right below the normal OS info.

 As for making sure it works, _just stick to the directory structure here_ and it should work just fine.
-If a script is multiple files, it should be a folder in the scripts directory that contains a file named `main.ext` (where `ext` denotes the file type).
-If a script is just a single file, toss it into the scripts folder and it's done. **Never move a script file out of its folder, or shit will hit the fan**.
+Copy folders as they are here and put the files in those places.
+Files in the root of the git should logically be in the root of your scripts folder.
+If a script is multiple files, it should be a folder in the scripts folder that contains a file named `main.ext` (where `ext` denotes the file type). **Never move a script file out of its folder, or shit will hit the fan**.
 For example `main.lua` will be loaded, but it can't find any of its modules.
 Or a module will be loaded as standalone script, doing nothing _and_ causing `main.lua` to throw errors.
 And that gives you those scary red messages on the CLI that make you panic and bug report.